fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Why TypeScript, why not use something like elm or purescript?

 > It feels like there is too much to learn to be a professional programmer, I just want to build websites!

 > What are your thoughts on GraphQL and REST API's?